- MFA + Hebrew embassy legalisation handled in-house

 Using your Hebrew document abroad

-Files prepared through this workflow clear the receiving Hebrew authority on the first attempt the overwhelming majority of the time.
+Once a file has cleared MFA and the Hebrew embassy in Bangkok, the receiving office abroad usually accepts it without further questions.
 If the receiving office requests an additional step — for example a sworn translator's signature notarised in the destination country, or a translation re-done into a regional dialect — we provide a follow-up service from our partner network of overseas counsel.

 FAQ